emacs-exordium/exordium/README.md

 This will start the deamon on the foreground, using a number of concurrent "rp" jobs that is function of the number of CPUs on the local machine.
 It starts by reading the saved project indices in `~/.rtags` if any.
-By default it logs to the console but you can make it log to a file instead.
-There are many options;
-use `--help` to see the list.
+By default it logs to the console but you can make it log to a file instead with `-L file` or make it silent with `-S`.
+There are many options; use `--help` to see the list.
 You can also create a file `~/.rdmrc` containing the default command line arguments.

 Alternatively you can run rdm as an Emacs subprocess: M-x `rtags-start-rdm`, with logs going into a buffer.
 Stop it with M-x `rtags-quit-rdm`.

 ### Controlling rdm

+rdm stores project indices into a directory `~/.rtags` and reloads them as needed. rc and rdm communicate with each other using a socket file `~/.rdm`.

 Command            | Description
 -------------------|-----------------------------------------------------------